 Shop Main Street, Vineyard Haven

 Main Street in Vineyard Haven is lined with shops for all tastes and budgets.
-If you’re visiting this fall, be sure to dial in an hour or two to browse the stores, which are all within walking distance of both the ferry terminal and the downtown bus stop.
+If you’re visiting, be sure to dial in an hour or two to browse the stores, which are all within walking distance of both the ferry terminal and the downtown bus stop.

 The newest addition to Main Street, Lennox & Harvey General Goods, is the brainchild of Mark Chung and Eric Coles, who have worked in fashion and retail in Brooklyn and Manhattan for years, always dreaming of a store of their own.
 Opened this May, Lennox & Harvey carries a curated selection of home goods, clothing, furniture and games.